Taking Audiences Deep into the Fascinating World of Rare Jewels & Treasures

 Marie is available to speak to your group, club or association, as well as provide the keynote address, participate in a panel discussion or offer her expertise through a talk or workshop at your next event.

-Marie’s Newest Book Available Soon!
+Marie’s Newest Book is now Available !